Keith Ginter: Spring training incident

-In spring training of 2000, Ginter and five teammates from the Houston Astros organization were in a players hotel room with a female guest when two gunmen burst in, tied them up and robbed them.
+In spring training of 2000, Ginter and five teammates from the Houston Astros organization were in a player's hotel room with a female guest when two gunmen burst in, tied them up and robbed them.
 The gunmen then went to the next room where Aaron Miles wrestled one of them to the ground while the other one fled.
 The other players involved were Morgan Ensberg, Derrek Nicholson, Mike Rose, and Eric Cole.